What is Phishing?

 Text

-Phishing simulation is the best way to raise awareness of phishing risks and identify which employees are at risk for phishing.
+Phishing training or simulation is the most efficient way to raise awareness of phishing risks and identify which employees are at risk for phishing.

-Phishing simulation allows you to incorporate cyber security awareness into your organization in an interactive and informative format.
+Phishing simulations allow you to incorporate cyber security awareness into your organization in an interactive and informative format.

-Real-time phishing simulations are a fast and effective way to educate people and increase alertness levels to phishing attacks.
+Real-time phishing training are a fast and effective way to educate your users and increase alertness levels to phishing attacks.
 People see first-hand how CEO fraud, emails, fake websites, malware and spear phishing are used to steal personal and corporate information.

 Text